ibm-cloud-docs/discovery-data/nlu.md

 {: #nlu-entities}

 Identifies entities. *Entities* are terms that typically represent proper nouns such as people, cities, and organizations that are mentioned in the data collection. {{site.data.keyword.discoveryshort}} can recognize entities that are part of an entity type system that is defined by the Watson Natural Language Processing (NLP) service.

+If you want to be able to identify uncommon terms that are significant to your business, you can train your own model to recognize custom entities.
+For more information, see [Entity extractor](/docs/discovery-data?topic=discovery-data-entity-extractor).

 The Watson NLP entity extractor service that is used by Discovery is called the *NLU type system*.
 The name originates from the fact that the type system is used by the Watson Natural Language Understanding (NLU) service in addition to the Watson Discovery service.
 However, it is the Watson NLP implementation of the type system that is used directly by Discovery, not the Watson NLU implementation.
 As a result, the two implementations can produce different results.
 To get a general idea of the types of entities that are recognized by the service, see [Entities v2](/docs/natural-language-understanding?topic=natural-language-understanding-entity-types-version-2){: external}.